tommeier/bash-publish_to/README.md

 ## ToDo
  * Display git diff pretty graph if push is not selected to display one line differences.
- * Switch request statement to be fixed options.
  * Make comments clearer in listings
  *Fix up README to explain purpose and what it does